 The net investment in capital assets is entirely for its governmental activities.
-The book value was \$6,231,000 (net of accumulated depreciation of \$1,325,000) as of June 30, 2019.
+The book value was \$9,429,000 (net of accumulated depreciation of \$1,467,000) as of June 30, 2020.
 This investment in capital assets includes the following: land, office building, laboratory equipment, air monitoring stations, vehicle, computer, and software.
 For government-wide financial statement presentation, all depreciable capital assets were depreciated from acquisition date to the end of the current fiscal year.
 Governmental fund financial statements record capital asset purchases as expenditures.
-The increase in net capital assets reported under Note 6 of the Notes to the Basic Financial Statements, resulted mainly from increase in construction in progress of the software and building.
+The increase in net capital assets reported under Note 6 of the Notes to the Basic Financial Statements, resulted mainly from increases in construction in progress of the building and software.